Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Obesity is often a lifestyle-related medical condition that is caused by overfeeding, lack of exercise, or a combination of both.
 However, some dogs may also experience obesity due to other medical conditions or medications.
 Obesity is a serious problem for dogs because it can lead to other health conditions.
 Obese dogs are more likely to develop osteoarthritis, diabetes, heart disease, and other serious medical conditions.

 Obesity is often treatable with changes to your dog’s food and exercise regimen.
 However, it’s important to clear any changes with your vet before making the changes since some dogs may require specialized care.
-The best treatment for obesity is preventing it in the first place with a regular exercise routine and healthy diet served in appropriate portions.
+The best treatment for obesity is preventing it in the first place with a regular exercise routine and a healthy diet served in appropriate portions.

 4. Osteochondritis